What is DC Fair Elections?

 The Fair Elections Amendment Act of 2018 created the Fair Elections Program (FEP).

 The Fair Elections Program is a voluntary campaign financing program that provides limited public matching funds to qualified candidates that pledge to only accept small donations and forgo all corporate and PAC money.

-What is the DC Fair Elections legislation and what does it aim to accomplish?PF
+What does DC Fair Elections aim to accomplish?

 How does the program promote racial and gender equity and ensure candidates who rely on